Building the World

 -Hon.
 Justice T. Akinola Aguda.
 Report of the Committee on the Location of the Federal Capital of Nigeria.
 December 20, 1975, p.
 85fn.
 In Baba, I. “Federal Capital Territory: Abuja: A Reflection into its past, Twenty Six Years After Creation.”
 2002.
 See also Building the World, p.
 741-2.

-New Capitals – Japan?
-Mexico?: Nigeria moved the capital from populous Lagos to a Federal Capital Territory.
-Brazil moved its government to Brasilia, leaving Rio to remain a populous cultural center that will host the 2016 Olympics.
-Countries whose capitals are in earthquake zones may consider establishing what Hajime Ishii of the Democratic Party of Japan called “A spare battery for the functions of a nation.”
+Countries whose capitals are in earthquake zones may consider moving these important centers, or at least establishing what Hajime Ishii of the Democratic Party of Japan called “A spare battery for the functions of a nation.”
 Tokyo and Mexico City both need to consider what the risks are of remaining in place.
-Will Mexico’s President Peña Nieto take on the challenge in the new administration of 2012?
+When an earthquake destroys the center of command and control, disaster response is also damaged.
+Look what happened in 2010 when an earthquake felled the National Palace, main center of government, in Haiti’s capital of Port au Prince.

 RESOURCES

-To read the complete chapter, members of the University of Massachusetts Boston may access the e-book through Healey Library Catalog and ABC-CLIO here.
+To read the complete chapter, one may access the e-book through Healey Library Catalog and ABC-CLIO here.
+The two-volume reference work is also available at the Boston Public Library.
 Alternatively the volumes can be accessed at WorldCat, or at Amazon for purchase.
 Further resources are available onsite at the University of Massachusetts Boston, Healey Library, including some of the following:

 Building the World Collection Finding Aid